acdlee/acdlee/README.md

 ### 👋 Hi, I'm Chris

 With nearly a decade of experience in computer science, I bring together modern full stack development, machine learning, and artificial intelligence to create effective business solutions.

-I'm passionate about programming languages and their unique applications.
-I'm always open to exploring new languages and paradigms.
+I'm passionate about programming languages and their unique applications; always open to exploring new languages and paradigms.

 🚧 Currently, I’m working on integrating machine learning solutions into backend systems using **Python** and **Go**.